 The Prague Offensive — Romanian Armies took place in 1945.
 May 6–11, 1945.

-Who won the Prague Offensive — Romanian Armies?
+What was the outcome of the Prague Offensive — Romanian Armies?

 The Romania / Soviet Union were victorious against the Germany (Army Group Centre).